• Skip to primary navigation

 Once cooled, store these chocolate chip caramel cookies in an airtight container at room temperature for 3-5 days.

-1. Freeze the dough before baking.
-Simply portion out the dough and roll it into balls.
-Then place it on a baking sheet and flash-freeze the balls until hardened.
-Once hardened, transfer the dough balls to an airtight container until you're ready to bake.
+• Freeze the dough before baking.
+Portion out the dough and roll it into balls.
+Then place them in an single layer in an airtight container to free.

-1. To bake: remove the dough from the freezer and let it thaw in the refrigerator overnight or at room temperature for 2 hours before baking according to the recipe instructions.
-This is my preferred method, because you can bake them fresh when you're ready to enjoy them.
+• To bake: remove the dough from the freezer and let it thaw in the refrigerator overnight or at room temperature for 2 hours before baking according to the recipe instructions.

-2. Freeze baked cookies.
+• Freeze baked cookies.
 To freeze baked cookies, let them cool to room temperature.
-Then store them in an airtight container in the freezer for up to 2 months.
+Then store them in an airtig

-1. To thaw: let the white chocolate and cranberry cookies sit out at room temperature until thawed.
-You can also warm them in the oven set to 250 degrees F, in a baking dish covered with foil (or a lid) until warmed through.
+• To thaw: let the white chocolate and cranberry cookies sit out at room temperature until thawed.

 Nutrition